-Hum is avoided by the bridge circuit of Fig. 3-9.
-Values of R and C are not critical.
+C are not critical.
 The values shown result in a nearly circular trace.

 A signal can be displayed on the circular or elliptical trace by applying it to either the vertical or horizontal input of the oscilloscope.
-There it will be superimposed upon the signal from the phase-splitting network.
+There it will be superimposed on the signal from the phasesplitting network.
 The resultant trace may be difficult to understand if the applied signal does not have some simple waveform such as a square wave or a sine wave would present.
 Either the signal driving the circular sweep or the displayed signal must first be adjusted in frequency so that the two signal frequencies bear some integral ratio to each other, as when the frequency of the displayed signal is 4, 5, or 6 times the sweep frequency.
 Otherwise, the waveform will appear to rotate.
 As the frequencies approach an integral ratio, the rotation appears to slow down, finally stopping when the exact ratio is reached.
 An interesting feature about the rotation is that it appears to take place in three dimensions, although it is actually confined to the two-dimensional plane of the cathode-ray tube screen.
 This three-dimensional effect can be an aid in interpreting the waveform.